"That woman who died in her flat was definitely poisoned." said DS Cooper passing the autopsy report on Freya to DI Hanson.

 "OK.
 How do we access the location data ?" asked DI Hanson.

 "The cell tower data can also be accessed from the mobile networks.
 Most have some kind of portal that we can use.
-We can also download the data to analyze on our systems." said DS Cooper.
+We can also download the data to analyse on our systems." said DS Cooper.
 "The NSA and GCHQ have a direct 'pipe' into the mobile networks, it's a real pity we can't get into that." continued DS Cooper.

 "Don't we have to wait 30 seconds ... like in the movies ?" said DI Hanson.